pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

  In the file conventions *`A`* is the start time step (`timestep_start` in the JSON file) and *`B`* the index of the corresponding element of `surfaceIDs`.

  - The Abaqus input file (`input_file` in JSON file) is processed into a file *`CSM_TimeA.inp`* and `CSM_Restart.inp`, the latter taking care of all simulations (i.e. coupling iterations) but the first.
  - Upon running USRinit the load point coordinates of each surface of which the name matches "MOVINGSURFACEB" are written to *`CSM_TimeACpu0SurfaceBFaces.dat`* and *`CSM_TimeACpu0SurfaceBFacesBis.dat`*.
-When these are processed by the solver-wrapper, also *`CSM_TimeASurfaceBElements.dat`* is created.
+When these are processed by the solver wrapper, also *`CSM_TimeASurfaceBElements.dat`* is created.
  - Upon running GetOutput the geometrical nodes are written to *`CSM_TimeASurfaceBNodes.dat`*.

  ### The `solve_solution_step` method